-Following the Sunnah (the way of the Prophet), would make one’s life in this world and the next easier and more successful.
-Islam is such a natural way of life that its rules, regulations, and recommendations become easy to adopt and abide by over time.
-Islam is not merely a religion, it is a way of life; a holistic way designed by the Almighty to benefit the one that follows it.
-The comprehensiveness of Islam allows every intention, word, or action in life to be an act of worship, where one gains reward from the Almighty; from praying to God, giving charity, helping others, eating, drinking, or even sleeping.
+Following the Sunnah (the way of the Prophet), would make one’s life in this world and the next easier.
+Islam is such a natural way of life that its rules, regulations, and recommendations become easy to adopt.
+Islam is not merely a religion; it is a way of life; a holistic approach designed by the Almighty to benefit the one that follows it.
+The comprehensiveness of Islam allows every intention, word, or action in life to be an act of worship, where one gains reward from the Almighty, from praying to God, giving charity, helping others, eating, drinking or even sleeping.

-Prophet Muhammad is certainly one of the most influential figures in history; one whose life, actions, and thoughts changed the world.
-When Muslims declare their faith in One God, they also declare their belief in the last and final Messenger, Muhammad.
-Muslims believe in Prophet Muhammad, they love him, they respect him, they obey him, and they follow him to the best of their ability.
-They hold him in such high regard that for many it is emotionally painful to see or hear their beloved Prophet, their beloved teacher, ridiculed, disrespected, demeaned, scorned, or mocked.
+Prophet Muhammad is undoubtedly one of the most influential figures in history whose life, actions and thoughts changed the world.
+When Muslims declare their faith in One God, they also maintain their belief in the last and final Messenger, Muhammad peace be upon him.
+Muslims believe in Prophet Mohamed peace be upon him, they love him; they respect him; they obey him, and they follow him to the best of their ability.
+They hold him in such high regard that for many it is emotionally painful to see or hear their beloved Prophet and teacher ridiculed, disrespected, demeaned, scorned, or mocked.

 The man who will stand before God on the day of Judgement and beg God to have mercy on us.
 The one that will intercede for us on the day of Judgement.
-Muslims love and respect him because he is the slave and Messenger of God; one who was chosen to be the best and final Prophet whom the Almighty sent to humanity–one whose mission and influence will continue until the Last Day.
+Muslims love and respect him because he is the slave and Messenger of God who was chosen to be the last and final Prophet whom the Almighty sent to humanity whose mission will continue until the Last Day.

 Article & Video By: TheSincereSeeker.com